jonezy/jonezy.org/src/_posts/2013-12-5-song-post-grinnin-in-your-face.md

 published: true
 ---

-[Listn to Grinnin In Your Face by Son House](http://www.youtube.com/watch?v=gx1OFl_y-ic)
+[Listen to Grinnin In Your Face by Son House](http://www.youtube.com/watch?v=gx1OFl_y-ic)

 I first heard this song while watching the documentary "It Might Get